life-itself/lifeitself.org/content/community.md

 ![[assets/images/community-page.jpg]]

-_A community for people, who recognise the meta-crisis we face, know there is a possibility of a new paradigm and are ready to do something about it!_
+_A community for people who recognise the meta-crisis we face, know there is a possibility of a new paradigm and are ready to do something about it!_

 👉 [Join our community chat on WhatsApp &raquo;](https://chat.whatsapp.com/JNJCTZugNQn1fq89xbHtfA)